codio-templates/advanced-features-python/.guides/content/Tkinter-bf6d.md

-# Turtle Python and Codio
+# Tkinter

-To set up a Codio box to work with Turtle Python a few things need to be in place.
+Tkinter is a GUI library for Python.

 ## Installing X Server
-Turtle Python requires the use of X server.
+Tkinter requires the use of X server.
 This can be installed from within the project.
 Click `Tools` in the menu bar, and then select `Install Software`.

 ![Tools](.guides/img/tools_install.png)